 In our experience of working with teams and helping them to find and scale their strengths, we come across the topic of burnout quite often, and more often than not, we relate above all things else.

 Why?
 Because we get burnt out ourselves sometimes.

 Even when we’re constantly leading others to develop their own potential, sometimes our own potential seems limited by our tiredness.

 The question is then: how can we tell the signs of burning out, and how can we counter burnout at the workplace?

 This article aims to do just that.

-Then, we’ll go through a few simple tips that you can apply on yourself at the workplace to avoid burnout yourself.
+Then, we’ll go through a few simple tips that you can apply to yourself at the workplace to avoid burnout.